2026 Masters odds, picks, field, date: Surprising PGA predictions by golf model that's called 16 majors

 SportsLine's model simulated the 2026 Masters 10,000 times and revealed its surprising PGA Tour picks for Augusta National

-A trio of golfers can complete the third leg of the career grand slam with a victory at the 2026 Masters.
+A trio of golfers can complete the third leg of the career grand slam with a victory at the 2026 Masters, which begins on Thursday, April 9.
 Xander Schauffele, Collin Morikawa and Brooks Koepka have won two of the other majors entering the Masters 2026.
 This extra incentive could up the interest in backing any of the three with PGA bets come Thursday, April 9 at Augusta National.
-The latest 2026 Masters odds via FanDuel Sportsbook list Scottie Scheffler as the +430 favorite (risk $100 to win $430), with McIlroy at +850, with Ludvig Aberg at +1100.
+The latest 2026 Masters odds via FanDuel Sportsbook list Scottie Scheffler as the +460 favorite (risk $100 to win $460), with McIlroy at +950, with Ludvig Aberg at +1100.

 They're the only players with single-digit Masters odds, but other 2026 Masters contenders include Bryson DeChambeau (+1600), as he seeks his first Augusta win, Jon Rahm (+1300) and Schauffele (+1600).
 Tiger Woods, who hasn't ruled himself out of competing, is a +25000 longshot.
 Before locking in any 2026 Masters picks, making any PGA DFS picks on sites like FanDuel or DraftKings, or entering any 2026 Masters one-and-done picks, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.